 2. Blue Buffalo Wet Dog Food – Best Value

 Our pick for the best dog food for bladder stones for the money is Blue Buffalo Basics because it is high in nutritional value while decreasing food sensitivities.
 If your dog suffers from calcium oxalate stones, this dog food is optimal because it doesn’t contain any wheat.
 Canned food also adds water to your dog’s diet, which is an important factor in preventing stone formation.

-The recipe contains turkey, potatoes, and pumpkin, which provides protein while aiding digestion.
+The recipe contains turkey, potatoes, and pumpkin, which provide protein while aiding digestion.
 Your dog will also benefit from the addition of omega-3 and -6 fatty acids that support skin and coat health.
 Though this formula is not made specifically for kidney issues, it is an affordable option if your dog has a certain type of bladder stone.

 3. Royal Canin Urinary Dry Dog Food – Premium Choice